rydmike/flex_seed_scheme/README.md

           .onSurfacesUseBW(),
 );
 ```
+> [!NOTE]
+> When it comes to `FlexTones` modifiers, if they impact the same colors, their order matters.
+The last one applied will be the one that is used for conflicting value changes.

 #### FlexTones Modifier `surfacesUseBW()`

 Another `FlexTones` modifier is `surfacesUseBW()`.
 This modifier will make the `surface` and
 `background` colors plain white in light mode and true black in dark mode.

+The surface colors made black or white by `surfacesUseBW()` are:
+* `surface`
+* `background` (deprecated in Flutter 3.22)

 This modifier can be used for great effect in light mode, as you can remove the colored
 background surfaces from any of the `FlexTones` seeding strategies.
 Some designs may prefer
 plain white, for backgrounds in light mode, for a more platform-agnostic design.

-In dark mode `surfacesUseBW()` can be used create seeded color schemes with true black
+In dark mode `surfacesUseBW()` can be used create seeded color schemes with full black
 background and surface colors, but you may prefer to keep the primary seed color based
 slightly primary color tinted backgrounds in dark mode.